Created: 10/03/2014 2:52 PM WHEC.com

 By: The Associated Press

-Jobless rates also fell for recent war veterans and for high school graduates and dropouts.
+Unemployment rates also fell for other groups, including recent war veterans and college graduates.

 |Unemployment rate by group:|

 |(Numbers in percentages)||September 2014||August 2014||September 2013|